wp-plugins/list-related-attachments-widget/readme.txt

 1. Hide your kids, hide your husband, this is how the shortcode works.
 == Changelog ==

+= 2.0 =
+* Rebuilt plugin
+* Added options page
+* added link_to option to link to file or attachment page
+* added language translation

 = 1.9 =
 * Only the attachments of the first post will be displayed when the sidebar widget is used on the blog page.